se-research/OpenDaVINCI/tutorials/tcpreceivebytes/README.rst

     };

-To receive any data, we firstly declare a class that implements the interfaces ``core::io::StringListener`` to receive bytes and ``core::io::tcp::TCPAcceptorListener`` where any newly accepted connections will be reported to.
+To receive any data, we firstly declare a class that implements the interfaces ``odcore::io::StringListener`` to receive bytes and ``odcore::io::tcp::TCPAcceptorListener`` where any newly accepted connections will be reported to.
 This class will be registered as listener to our accepting TCP socket that we create later.
-In addition, we also register a ``core::io::ConnectionLister`` that is invoked in the case of any connection error like the connecting client has closed the connection.
+In addition, we also register a ``odcore::io::ConnectionLister`` that is invoked in the case of any connection error like the connecting client has closed the connection.